coatsdigital/opentechpack/README.md

 # Open Tech Pack
-Lets create an Open Tech Pack standard
+This is a community effort to create a Open Tech Pack file format for creating, reading and enchiching Tech Packs in the Fashion and garment industry.